Put-in-Bay Government In Need Of Overhaul

-It just might be the right time change the Put-in-Bay Government.
-The Village of Put-in-Bay has been operating under the Ohio Revised Code in a form of government referred to as the “Federal Plan”.
+It just might be the right time to change the Put-in-Bay Government.
+The Village of Put-in-Bay has been operating under the Ohio Revised Code in the form of government called the “Federal Plan”.
 705.71 Federal plan – elective ofﬁcers.
-The form of government provided in sections 705.71 to 705.86, inclusive, of the Revised Code, shall be known as the “federal plan.”
+The form of government provided in sections 705.71 to 705.86, inclusive of the Revised Code, shall be known as the “federal plan.”
 In municipal corporations such as the Put-in-Bay Government adopting such a plan, the only elective ofﬁcers shall be the mayor and members of the council.

-This plan elects a mayor of Put-in-Bay and council members with the elected mayor managing administrative functions of the village, and the council members being the group making and passing ordinances and rules to which the village of Put-in-Bay Government will abide by.
+This plan elects a mayor of Put-in-Bay and council members, with the elected mayor managing the administrative functions of the village and the council members being the group making and passing ordinances and rules by which the town of Put-in-Bay Government will abide by.

-Now consider a form of Put-in-Bay Government referred to as “City Manager Plan”.
+Now consider a form of Put-in-Bay Government called a “City Manager Plan”.
 705.51 City manager plan.
-The form of government provided in sections 705.51 to 705.60, inclusive, of the Revised Code, to be known as the “city manager plan,” shall consist of a council of ﬁve or more citizens, according to the population of the municipal corporation as determined by the last preceding federal census, who shall be elected at large.
-The council shall constitute the governing body of such municipal corporation with power to:
+The form of government provided in sections 705.51 to 705.60, inclusive of the Revised Code, to be known as the “city manager plan,” shall consist of a council of ﬁve or more citizens, according to the population of the municipal corporation as determined by the last preceding federal census, who shall be elected at large.
+The council shall constitute the governing body of such municipal corporation with the power to:

 (A) Pass ordinances;